-The sixth Deutsche Bank Urban Age Award will be presented in Rio de Janeiro, and this year will recognise a project located in the metropolitan area of Rio de Janeiro.
-An independent jury drawn from an international community of urban leaders and designers as well as business, media and civic actors will evaluate all submissions and determine the winner of the $100,000 prize.
+The sixth Deutsche Bank Urban Age Award was presented in Rio de Janeiro, recognising projects located in the metropolitan area of Rio de Janeiro.
+An independent jury drawn from an international community of urban leaders and designers as well as business, media and civic actors evaluated all submissions to determine the winners of the $100,000 prize.